 Our Alumni Ambassadors

 We have alumni from almost every country.
-And so, to help us keep in touch with graduates in nations outside the UK, and to help us represent the University in countries around the world, we have appointed our International Alumni Ambassadors.
+To help us keep in touch with graduates in nations outside the UK, and to help us represent the University in countries across the world, we have appointed our International Alumni Ambassadors.

 Our Ambassadors are active and responsive volunteers, whose key objective is to increase the engagement with Westminster in their respective country or region.
 They support our reputation, increase international student recruitment and dedicate their time to enhancing the student experience with their global perspectives.